 After the quake, we are nearly to stand up by our-self, but the Indian government start border blockage then the crisis make us down again.
 This time, we cannot stand up without help from good people around the world.

 You can also help us on our project by fund raising campaign in your country.
-If you want to support us by funding campaign, please tell us so we can provide you details.
+If you want to support us by funding campaign, let us know so we can provide you details for fundraising purposes.

 English, Nepali, Hindi